Functional Skills Qualifications (FSQ) outcomes

 Regulated qualifications are assigned a level from entry level through to level 8 broadly indicating the relative level of demand of the qualification.
 Levels are assigned by the qualification’s awarding organisation with reference to Ofqual’s published level descriptors .

-This interactive visualisation includes data on reformed Functional Skills Qualifications in English and maths at level 1 and level 2.
+This interactive visualisation includes data on reformed Functional Skills Qualifications in English and Maths at level 1 and level 2.

 Reformed FSQs were first made available from September 2019.
-During the COVID 19 pandemic FSQ assessments did not take place and some students were instead awarded Centre Assessed Grades .
+This interactive visualisation only presents data from July 2021 onwards.
+This is because FSQ assessments did not take place during the Covid 19 pandemic and some students were instead awarded Centre Assessed Grades.

+FSQs in English and Maths are predominantly taken on demand and qualifications are awarded all year round.
 More details on reformed Functional Skills Qualifications can be found in the requirements and guidance for Functional Skills qualifications and in the review of the assessment of reformed Functional Skills Qualifications in English and maths .

-Within these age groups, there is significant diversity.
-FSQs in English and maths are currently taken by apprentices (both 16- to 18-year-olds and adults), students who have not obtained a grade 3 or above in English and/or maths at GCSE, and adults seeking to improve their skills for the workplace, amongst others.
 FSQs are taken by a diverse cohort of students for a wide range of purposes.
-For example, these qualifications can play an important role for students in prison, as well as those with special educational needs and disabilities.
+FSQs are currently taken by apprentices (both 16- to 18-year-olds and adults), students who have not obtained a grade 3 or above at GCSE, and adults seeking to improve their skills for the workplace, amongst others.
+Within these groups, there is significant diversity – for example, these qualifications can play an important role for students in prison, as well as those with special educational needs and disabilities.

-For FSQ maths, student outcomes are shown at qualification level.
 FSQ maths comprises a single component.
 Passing this component is equivalent to passing the qualification.
 For some awarding organisations, this component includes multiple assessments.

 Data on FSQ outcomes is sent to Ofqual twice a year by awarding organisations.
-Note that the figures here may differ slightly to those published in our vocational and other qualifications quarterly report due to different reporting requirements.

 We are publishing this data so that students, schools, policy makers and other stakeholders can easily access and explore information on qualifications and outcomes.